saurabh2709/aws-servicebroker/templates/auroramysql/README.md

 -------------- | --------------- | ---------------
 NumberOfAvailabilityZones|Quantity of subnets to use, if selecting more than 2 the region this stack is in must have at least that many Availability Zones|2
 NumberofAuroraReplicas|Number of Aurora Replicas to deploy in addition to the Primary.
 If selecting 2 replicas, 3 are required in Number Of Availability Zones.|1
 AvailabilityZones|list of availability zones to use, must be the same quantity as specified.
 Leave as Auto for stack to determine AZ names available. |Auto
 CidrSize|Size of Cidr block to allocate if CidrBlocks is set to Auto.|28 CidrBlocks|comma seperated list of CIDR blocks to place RDS into, must be the same quantity as specified in NumberOfAvailabilityZones|Auto
 DBName|The name of the database to create when the DB instance is created, will be autogenerated if set to "Auto".|Auto DBPort|TCP/IP Port for the Database Instance|3306 StorageEncrypted|Indicates whether the DB instance is encrypted.|true BackupRetentionPeriod|The number of days during which automatic DB snapshots are retained.
 Min is 1 and Max value is 35.|0 MonitoringInterval|The interval, in seconds, between points when Enhanced Monitoring metrics are collected for the DB instance.|60
 AutoMinorVersionUpgrade|Indicates that minor engine upgrades are applied automatically to the DB instance during the maintenance window.|true
 DBUsername|Database master username|master
 DBPassword|Master user database Password, if left at default a 32 character password will be generated|Auto PreferredMaintenanceWindowDay|The day of the week which RDS maintenance will be performed|Sun PreferredMaintenanceWindowStartTime|The weekly end time in UTC for the RDS maintenance window, must be more than PreferredMaintenanceWindowStartTime.|06:00
 PreferredMaintenanceWindowEndTime|The weekly start time in UTC for the RDS maintenance window, must be less than PreferredMaintenanceWindowEndTime.|04:00
+SubnetName|String to match against existing subnets to place the cache cluster in (glob wildcards allowed).|\*-support-\* InboundSGName|Existing Security Group name to allow access to database (glob wildcards allowed).|\*-sgs-eks-workers-\* VpcName|The name of the VPC to launch the Memcache cluster into.|\*micro\*

 <a id="param-custom" />